Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Conclusions

+Our results demonstrate the non trivial interplay of geometry and functionality in realistic light-harvesting systems, showing that the specific symmetry present in natural complexes is optimal for energy transfer.
+It should be noted, however, that natural architectures are subjected to complex environmental and conformational constraints.
+While we have addressed random dipoles and site energy disorder here, demonstrating the robustness of the natural model to the presence of static disorder comparable to room temperature energy and identifying a tolerance range for dipole orientations, exploring correlated positional and orientational disorder remains an interesting direction for future perspective.
+Proving the sensibility of energy transfer on the specific dipole disposition and orientation, our analysis will inspire the design of artificial light-harvesting systems.

-\begin{acknowledgement} We acknowledge useful discussions with Massimo Trotta, Fausto Borgonovi and Julian Wiercinski.
+\begin{acknowledgement} We acknowledge useful discussions with Massimo Trotta, Anna Painelli, Rafael A. Molina, Fausto Borgonovi and Julian Wiercinski.
 We also acknowledge Alice Boschetti for her contribution in the realization of part of Fig.~\ref{chlorosome}.
 This project has received funding from the European Union’s Horizon Europe Research and Innovation Programme under Grant Agreement No 101161312. \end{acknowledgement}

 \begin{suppinfo}